SuitedxD/Pancake/docs/plugins-guidelines.md

 # Plugin Guidelines
 Welcome!
 In this section, you will find everything you need to know to ensure a successful integration of your plugin into Pancake with some frecuently asked questions.

 ## Requirements and Prohibitions for Submitting Plugins
 To maintain the quality and security of Pancake, we ask all developers to follow these basic rules:

 - **Provide a clear explanation of your plugin.**
   Explain what your plugin does, how it works, and include usage examples.
 Vague, confusing, or missing explanations will result in rejection.
 It doesn’t have to be long — clarity is what matters.
 This explanation can be included as comments in the code.

 - **Always specify a category.**
   This is mandatory.
-If your plugin does not have a clearly specified category (such as "Fun", "Moderation", "Utility", etc.), it will be postponed or rejected.
+If your plugin does not have a clearly specified category (such as "Fun", "Moderation", "Utility", etc. You can see all the categories below.), it will be postponed or rejected.
 Categories help us classify and organize plugins for users and ensure compatibility within Pancake's system.

 - **Your code must be readable, organized, and compatible.**
   Submissions must be clean, error-free, and fully compatible with Pancake's system.
 Poorly written or buggy code will be rejected.